oaya2411/QT-GUI/README.md

 **Made by:** Aya Osama

 **Requested by:** Dr. Mohammed Elramly in Assignment4 (OOP course).

-**#First QT GUI project**
+.**#First QT GUI project**.

 **The idea of the project:**
 Text Editor which has many features to make.
-It link a file with QT and edit it with what you want on simple framework design **These features is:**
+It link a file with QT and edit it with what you want on simple framework design.

+**These features is:**

 1. Add new text to the end of the file.
 2. Display the content of the file.
 3. Empty the file.